codeclarkcode/ee2-config/README.md

 Updates the default ExpressionEngine configuration files (`config.php` and `database.php`) to include more overrides and dynamically set variables for faster deployment and easier development.
 Intended to be simple and not involve adding any new files to the mix.

 _(The idea behind creating an ExpressionEngine "master config" is not my own.
-Thanks to everyone who has openly shared their files.)_
+Thanks to everyone who has written on the subject and shared their code.)_

 Notes: